AFM Regulation for Forex in the Netherlands

 Step 1 – Write a letter of complaint to the AFM licensed broker explaining the problem, and send a copy to the AFM.
 AFM rules and regulations include the requirement for a licensed entity to have a complaints procedure in place.
 You should be able to find individual procedures in the general conditions or the contract of the financial product.
 If you aren’t satisfied with the offered resolution the next step is to contact Kifid.

-You should always consider a regulated broker as your partner because it will offer you much more protection and a much fairer trading environment than an unregulated broker.
-For those of you looking to trade Forex in the Netherlands look for a broker holding an AFM license.
+You should always consider a regulated broker as your partner because it will offer you more protection and a much fairer trading environment than an unregulated broker.
+For those of you looking to trade Forex in the Netherlands, choose a broker holding an AFM license.

 - Check the footer of the page for the regulation information

 - If you can’t find anything, look for an ‘About Us’ page

 - Once you’ve located a license number, match it up with the information found on the AFM website to confirm it’s legitimate